-Road & Trail Network Active Transportation Solutions and Actions By 2023 By 2026 By 2031 By 2041 LAKE NOSBONSING ROAD Price for 3.9 km of paved shoulders on both sides of the road to 1.5m to potentially include .3 km for rumble strip.
-PLarge sign "speed fines / demerit points" at boundary.
-Price for 4 "share the road" and "speed limit" signage. #94 - Corbeil Cost to be assumed by MTO for confirmation and signage for Community Safety Zone designation and for widening 2 km of paved shoulders through the village of Corbeil .
-VILLAGE ROAD Price for 2.1 km of 1.5 m paved shoulders on both sides of the road.
-To examine.4 km of rumble strip and if applicable to price for installation between vehicular lanes and paved shoulder on curb at Edmond Road curb.
-To examine removable bollards and if applicable to price for installation from top of hill at Booth Road to Edmond Road corner Price for 4 "share the road" and "speed limit" signage and 2 "School Zone" and 2 pavement markings ASTORVILLE ROAD Price for 3.38 km of 1.5 m paved shoulders on both sides of the road to be resurfaced.
-To examine removable bollards or speed cushion and if applicable to price for installation near Blanche Road to corner with Corbeil and Big Moose Roads.
-Price for 4 "share the road" and "speed limit" signs.
-CENTENNIAL CRESCENT Price for 7.2 km of 1.5 m paved shoulders on both sides of the road.
-Examine how to add shoulders on treated road to provide a harder packed treatment.
-Large sign "speed fines / demerit points" at boundary.
-Price for 8 "share the road" and "speed limit" signs.
-CORBEIL ROAD Price for 6.7 km of 1.5 m paved shoulders on both sides of the road.
+Table 13: Implementation Plan Budget Road Network Active Transportation Solutions and Actions By 2023 By 2026 By 2031 By 2041 Price for 3.9 km of paved shoulders on both sides of the road to 1.5m. \$488,000 lake Nosbonsing To examine 3.9 km of rumble strip on both sides between vehicular lanes and paved shoulders.
+ROAD Large sign "speed fines / demerit points" at boundary. \$1,000 Price for 4 "share the road" and "speed limit" signage. \$800 #94 - Corbeil Cost to be assumed by MTO for confirmation and signage for Community Safety Zone designation and for widening 2 km of paved shoulders through the village of Corbeil.
+Price for 2.1 km of 1.5 m paved shoulders on both sides of the road. \$210,000 To examine.4 km of rumble strip and if applicable to price for installation between vehicular lanes and paved shoulder on curb at Edmond Road curb.
+VILLAGE ROAD To examine removable bollards and if applicable to price for installation from top of hill at Booth Road to Edmond Road corner Price for 4 "share the road" and "speed limit" signage and 2 "School Zone" or 2 pavement markings \$1,200 Price for 3.38 km of 1.5 m paved shoulders on both sides of the road to be resurfaced. \$507,000 ASTORVILLE ROAD To examine removable bollards or speed cushion or speed bump and if applicable to price for installation near Blanche Road to corner with Corbeil and Big Moose Roads.
+Price for 4 "share the road" and "speed limit" signs. \$800 CENTENNIAL Price for 7.2 km of 1.5 m paved shoulders on both sides of the road.
+Examine how to add shoulders on treated road to provide a harder packed treatment. \$887,500 CRESCENT Large sign "speed fines / demerit points" at boundary. \$1,000 Price for 8 "share the road" and "speed limit" signs. \$1,600 CORBEIL ROAD Price for 6.7 km of 1.5 m paved shoulders on both sides of the road.
 Examine how to limit to widening the road shoulders and not having to resurface the whole road.
-Consider rumble strips between the vehicular lanes and the paved shoulders, especially on corners once lanes widened.
-Price for 8 "share the road" and "speed limit" signs.
-MACPHERSON DRIVE Price for 5.3 km of 1.5 m paved shoulders on both sides of the road in conjunction with some road widening near bridges and corners.
-Price for 8 "share the road" and "speed limit" signs.
-Awaiting road redevelopment, consider traffic calming measures e.g. speed adjustments on segment, speed cushion.
+Consider rumble strips between the vehicular lanes and the paved shoulders, especially on corners once lanes widened. \$670,000 Price for 8 "share the road" and "speed limit" signs. \$1,600 Price for 5.3 km of 1.5 m paved shoulders on both sides of the road in conjunction with some road widening near bridges and corners. \$1,855,000 MACPHERSON DRIVE Price for 8 "share the road" and "speed limit" signs. \$1,600 Awaiting road redevelopment, consider traffic calming measures e.g. speed adjustments on segment, speed cushion.